jumpingjoy/watchnationpro/fitbit-sense-review.md

 Our rating: ★★★★★ | 😎

 ##### Weight
-The watch's Weight is moderately designed at 47.1g, which is easy to wear all the time.
+The watch's Weight is moderately designed at 47.1g, which is comfortable to wear all the time.

 The strap in Fitbit sense is better than Fitbit’s previous smartwatches’ proprietary straps, which is not comfortable to use.
 These new straps don’t collect dust underneath.
 It is very flexible to use.
 The purchased box comes with a sports strap.
-If you want to have some other straps, you can purchase from a wide range of collections on the Fitbit website and other e-commerce websites.
+If you want to have some other straps, you can buy from a wide range of collections on the Fitbit website and other e-commerce websites.

 #### How stylish Fitbit Sense series look?
 Can the looks be customized??